NiveditaAngadi/SwiftUI/README.md

     }

   View hierarchies can be encapsulated into custom views and view modifiers.
-  ** Cuctom View ** confirms to the "View" protocol and has body property to return the view it represents.
+  ** Custom View ** confirms to the "View" protocol and has body property to return the view it represents.
   You can refactor your view into custom view and use as is.
   ForEach creates a view for element in the collection.